 This Indian Standard (Third Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Security Equipment Sectional Committee had been approved by the Mechanical Engineering Division Council.

-Security equipment plays a vital role in the safety of cash, jewellery, important documents, etc., in various establishments such as banks, hotels, commercial organizations, offices, shops, etc. Normally such items including documents are stored in safes which protect these documents against theft and fire depending on the type of safes.
+Security equipment plays a vital role in the safety of cash, jewellery, important documents, etc, in various establishments such as banks, hotels, commercial organizations, offices, shops, etc. Normally such items including documents are stored in safes which protect these documents against theft and fire depending on the type of safes.
 However the fire resistance in safe is limited.
-In hotels, commercial organizations, banks etc., many documents need protection against the fire.
+In hotels, commercial organizations, banks etc, many documents need protection against the fire.

 This protection may be required during the currency of their use or for a long period of time.
 Record protection cabinets are generally used to offer such protection against fire to paper media like ledger, account books, legal documents, etc. These cabinets may, in turn, be kept either in strong room/book room in open halls.
 This standard was first published in 1994 and was revised in 1999 and 2017.
 In this revision, the following are the major changes: